rijvi-mahmud/use-typed-hooks/README.md

 ## [useWindowResize](src/hooks/use-window-resize.ts)

 The `useWindowResize` hook provides the current width and height of the browser window.
-It updates the values whenever the window is resized.
+It updates the values whenever the window is resized, with a debounce mechanism to optimize performance.

 ### Usage